MagiilaYT/BoredAF/README.md

-<font color="red">**Disclaimer: I don't update this page as offten so if toy came to take the code it's most likely going to be 1 or 2 versions behind**
+# Disclaimer: I don't update this page as offten so if you came to take the code it's most likely going to be 1 or 2 versions behind

 Why hello there Idk what you expected to see here.